Updated: May 4, 2016

 Instance names cannot contain the term "Default" or other reserved keywords.
 If a reserved keyword is used in an instance name, a Setup error will occur.
 For more information, see Reserved Keywords (Transact-SQL).

 If you specify MSSQLServer for the instance name, a default instance will be created.
-For SQL Server Express, if you specify SQLExpress for the instance name, a default instance will be created.

 An installation of Microsoft SQL Server 2016 Power Pivot for SharePoint is always installed as a named instance of 'Power Pivot'.
 You cannot specify a different instance name for this feature role.